gcrockenberg/MelloGee/README.md

 - AZURE_SUBSCRIPTION_ID - Azure Container App Revisions will pull images from Docker
 - AZURE_TENANT_ID
 - Verify that .github/*.yml files reference the right Resource Group and other env variables
+- Open Container App console and curl the APIs, view the logs

 **That's it so far**
-The solution runs on an internal subnet (no public access).
+: The solution runs on an internal subnet (no public access).
+Will add workloads when it is out of preview.
 The containers have curl installed for quick API checks.
-I'll wire up the public APIM gateway soon then work on real API's and front ends.
-Also I'll upload some architecture stuff.
+I'll upload some architecture stuff shortly.
 Right now the API's talk to each other and to Azure Key Vault.
 Just setting up the basic foundations.
+I'll wire up the public APIM gateway soon then work on real API's and front ends.

 ### Working on
 - Merging/modularizing bicep files so only one run is needed.
 ARM templates are just reverse engineering sources.